On this page, you will learn:

 At the factory level, we are always looking for ways to reuse our leftover sampling yardage.
 During the fabric ordering process, brands have to meet minimum quantities for sampling yardage which is typically 50 yards.
 So much fabric is wasted at this stage, but there is no available data on the scope of pre-consumer textile waste at an industrial level.

-- Since Spring 2019 we’ve used almost all of our leftover shirting sample yardage to make reusable travel-size laundry bags which we include free with purchase for our customers.
+- Since Spring 2019 we’ve used almost all of our leftover shirting sample yardage to make reusable travel-size laundry bags which are available to purchase as gift wrap in-store and online.
 To date, we’ve made 3,314 bags with this project.

 - In Spring 2021 we launched a collection of 155 totes made entirely of mixed leftover shirting fabrics.

 - In Summer 2021 we launched a collection of 154 shirt dresses made entirely of mixed leftover shirting fabrics.

 - We make masks with our leftover fabric in partnership with IXV Coffee.
 To date, we’ve made 361 masks.

 - We save all prototypes from the design development process.
 115 of those proto samples are currently in development to be re-worked.